 Treatment for a stroke depends on whether it is an ischemic or a hemorrhagic stroke.
 An ischemic stroke is caused by a blood clot and treated with clot-busting medication.
 A hemorrhagic stroke is caused by bleeding in your brain and treated with a surgical procedure.
 After a stroke, your doctor will usually recommend rehabilitation to help speed your recovery.

 Rehabilitation after stroke can help you relearn any skills lost as a result of the stroke.
 It is important to start rehabilitation as soon as possible after a stroke.
-This resource provides details about rehabilitation, including frequently asked questions.
+This resource provides details about rehabilitation.

 Chronic kidney disease results in a slow loss of kidney function.
-Treatment is meant to slow down this process.
+Treatment is meant to slow down the development of kidney damage.
 You may not notice symptoms until the disease is advanced.
-Complications include high blood pressure, anemia and retaining fluids.
+Complications include high blood pressure, anemia, and retaining fluids.
+To reduce the risk of kidney disease, avoid smoking, manage medical conditions, maintain a healthy weight, and follow the instructions outlined on the package when using over-the-counter medications.

 Treatment depends on the underlying cause of your peptic ulcer.
 If tests show that you have an H. pylori infection, your doctor may recommend a combination of antibiotics and medication to help reduce stomach acid.
 Otherwise, acid blockers may be prescribed to reduce stomach acid and ulcer pain.
 If your ulcer does not heal, your doctor may recommend more tests to find another possible cause of your symptoms.